How to recover MySQL when the HDD of an old version of Linux server fails

 /usr/local/mysql/bin/mysqladmin -u root -p shutdown

-Replace recovered data files
+Replace the recovered data file

 • Unzip the uploaded file